 –Leo Strauss, Natural Right and History

 Leo Strauss’s writings span the history of political philosophy.
 He wrote interpretations of works by a wide range of figures, including not only Plato, Aristotle, Thucydides, Marsilius of Padua, Machiavelli, Hobbes, Spinoza, Locke, Rousseau, Burke, Nietzsche, Weber, and Carl Schmitt, but also the Bible, Aristophanes, Xenophon, Lucretius, Al-Farabi, Judah Halevi, Maimonides, Lessing, Moses Mendelssohn, Herman Cohen, and Heidegger.
 He is widely known for defending natural right, especially in its classical form, against the challenges of relativism and historicism, reopening the quarrel between the ancients and the moderns in political philosophy, emphasizing philosophy as a way of life, sharply criticizing value-free social science, stressing the centrality of the theological-political problem, and distinguishing between the exoteric and esoteric teachings of writers of the past.

 The Salvatori Center offers a one-week fellowship for 15 exceptional undergraduates and recent graduates to study the thought of Leo Strauss with faculty from Claremont McKenna College and visiting scholars.
-The 2018 Salvatori Center Program on Leo Strauss runs for a week in June.
-Participants are given complimentary accommodations in the residence halls of The Claremont Colleges and a $1,500 stipend to offset travel and other expenses.
+The 2019 Salvatori Center Program on Leo Strauss will run from June 10 – 14, 2019.
+Participants are given complimentary accommodations in the residence halls at the Claremont Colleges and a $1,500 stipend to offset travel and other expenses.
 Both students familiar and unfamiliar with the writings of Leo Strauss are encouraged to apply.

 Applications are due March 4, 2019.